-- Lessons generally take place in my studio, but we can also discuss lessons at your home
+- Lessons generally take place in my studio, in Kreuzberg (Berlin).
+Skype lessons are also possible.

 Lessons are tailor-made, so the following information about materials is just to be used as a guide.
 Feel free to contact me before you make any purchases, or if you have any questions about instruments and music you already own.

 Students are expected to buy or rent their own instruments.
 Die Holzbläser in Berlin has great rental plans for modern flutes- search under ‘Mietkaufsystem.’
 Björn Kempf in Berlin also rents and sells flutes, including from his beautiful collection of restored historical and modern flutes.